Imperial Japanese Navy: Western studies and the end of seclusion

 For more than 200 years, beginning in the 1640s, the Japanese policy of seclusion ("sakoku") forbade contacts with the outside world and prohibited the construction of ocean-going ships on pain of death.
 Contacts were maintained, however, with the Dutch through the port of Nagasaki, the Chinese also through Nagasaki and the Ryukyus and Korea through intermediaries with Tsushima.
-The study of Western sciences, called "rangaku" through the Dutch enclave of Dejima in Nagasaki led to the transfer of knowledge related to the Western technological and scientific revolution which allowed Japan to remain aware of naval sciences, such as cartography, optics and mechanical sciences.
+The study of Western sciences, called "rangaku", through the Dutch enclave of Dejima in Nagasaki led to the transfer of knowledge related to the Western technological and Scientific Revolution which allowed Japan to remain aware of naval sciences, such as cartography, optics and mechanical sciences.
 Seclusion, however, led to the loss of any naval and maritime traditions the nation possessed.

 Apart from Dutch trade ships, no other Western vessels were allowed to enter Japanese ports.
 A notable exception was during the Napoleonic wars when neutral ships flew the Dutch flag.
 Frictions with the foreign ships, however, started from the beginning of the 19th century.
 The Nagasaki Harbour Incident involving HMS Phaeton in 1808, and other subsequent incidents in the following decades, led the shogunate to enact an Edict to Repel Foreign Vessels.
 Western ships, which were increasing their presence around Japan due to whaling and the trade with China, began to challenge the seclusion policy.

-The Morrison Incident in 1837 and news of China's defeat during the Opium War led the shogunate to repeal the law to execute foreigners, and instead to adopt the Order for the Provision of Firewood and Water.
+The Morrison incident in 1837 and news of China's defeat during the Opium War led the shogunate to repeal the 1825 law to repel the foreign ships, and instead to adopt the 1842 Edict for the Provision of Firewood and Water that recognized the need to provide basic provisions for the visiting foreign ships.
 The shogunate also began to strengthen the nation's coastal defenses.
 Many Japanese realized that traditional ways would not be sufficient to repel further intrusions, and western knowledge was utilized through the Dutch at Dejima to reinforce Japan's capability to repel the foreigners; field guns, mortars, and firearms were obtained, and coastal defenses reinforced.
 Numerous attempts to open Japan ended in failure, in part to Japanese resistance, until the early 1850s.

+As a part of the effort to strengthen coastal defense, western-style sailship Sōshun Maru, a small twin-mast military vessel with 22 oars, two mortar and six Japanese made Carronade-like smoothbore guns, length of 16.7m and beam of 3.9m, was built in 1849.
+Sōshun Maru was lost in a fire in 1850, but the design was mostly copied by nine more vessels for the protection of Edo Bay by 1853, mostly under Uraga regional office of the government manned by samurais from Aizu Han.

 During 1853 and 1854, American warships under the command of Commodore Matthew Perry, entered Edo Bay and made demonstrations of force requesting trade negotiations.
 After two hundred years of seclusion, the 1854 Convention of Kanagawa led to the opening of Japan to international trade and interaction.
 This was soon followed by the 1858 Treaty of Amity and Commerce and treaties with other powers.